SkillsMapper/skillsmapper/setup/README.md

 ## Enable Billing

-Find the `ACCOUNT_ID` of the open billing account you would like to use:
+Find the `ACCOUNT_ID` of an active billing account you would like to use:

 ```shell
 gcloud beta billing accounts list